Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/index.md

 Most likely the user will be granted more than was agreed when using the `local` policy, but it will effectively block any attacks while maintaining the best performance.

+### Fallback to IP

+When the selected policy cannot be retrieved, the rate-limiting plugin will fallback to limit using IP as the identifier.
+This can happen for several reasons, e.g. the selected header was not sent by the client or the configured service is not found.

 [api-object]: /latest/admin-api/#api-object
 [configuration]: /latest/configuration